Fiesta de St. Joan - bonfires, fireworks and dancing horses!

 This festival is dramatic and typical of the way things are celebrated in those magical places that find themselves nestling around the beautiful Mediterranean Sea.
 And it’s that extraordinary sense of Mediterranean tradition and rich culture that inspires our beautiful shoes, all hand made (with love) in Spain.

 So, with all that walking around and celebrating, you’ll need to be sure that you’re wearing comfortable (and stylish shoes) to keep you dancing until the early hours.
 And we have the perfect shoes for you, named after the passionate and pretty island of Menorca.
 Introducing this summer’s must have shoes.
 These summer classics are handmade in Menorca, but they've also become the breakout hit of the summer across Europe.
 In fact, they were recently recommended by CN Traveler Magazine as one of the 10 most coveted sandals around the world.

 Practical and pretty

 These gorgeous summer stunners feature a soft leather upper and a rubber sole.
 But they’re oozing with casual summer style - and they look so much better than those old flip flops or clunky sandals at the back of your closet.
 If you’re looking for the perfect shoes to make the most of those beach vibes but will keep you dancing in style into the early hours, then these are the shoes for you.

 All the colors of the Mediterranean (and much prettier than flip flops!)

-Plus, our Avarca Menorquinas are available in a range of stunning standout colors including burgundy, pink, orange, beige, navy, black, white and blue.
-These are the perfect shoes to get you in the fiesta spirit this year, whether you’re strolling on the beach or looking sophisticated on a romantic terraza, step out in these beautiful shoes this summer and feel the authentic Menorcan vibe with every step.
+Plus, our Avarca Menorquinas are available in a range of stunning standout colors including red, beige, white, pink, navy, black, sky blue and Sahara brown.
+These are the perfect shoes to get you in the fiesta spirit this year, whether you’re strolling on the beach or looking sophisticated on a romantic terraza, step out in these beautiful shoes and feel the authentic Menorcan vibe with every step you take.